A Sobering Read On Sustainability

 I discovered in ‘Lovable Lutrines’ that, in a bid to become a gigantic eco-tourism hub by 2023, a number of internationally and nationally threatened animal species were found as roadkill along Mandai Lake Road.
 This included Singapore’s incredibly rare Sunda pangolin, sambar deer and leopard cat, which were discovered dead less than 500m away from construction sites near where the new Mandai Eco-Lodge Resort will be built.

-Heeeun Monica Kim highlights the irony of the situation by juxtaposing the treatment of otters against how other animals are treated. project that claims to “espouse a ‘strong focus on conservation and sustainability while developing over 85 soccer fields worth of biodiverse land” resulted in the death of various animals, hence showcasing the priorities of the different parties involved.
+Heeeun Monica Kim highlights the irony of the situation by juxtaposing the treatment of otters against how other animals are treated.
+A project that claims to “espouse a ‘strong focus on conservation and sustainability while developing over 85 soccer fields worth of biodiverse land” resulted in the death of various animals, hence showcasing the priorities of the different parties involved.

 I think this provided an interesting viewpoint that we don’t always get in mainstream media today.
 In creating an empathetic storyline, the author successfully paints the bigger picture, which helps readers to relate better to these issues which might otherwise feel distant.